christian-anderson-socanalyst/christian-anderson-socanalyst/README.md

 # <a href="https://www.linkedin.com/in/christian-anderson-socanalyst/">Christian Anderson</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I am passionate about cybersecurity and believe that I do some of my best work when I have hands-on experience.
+My curiosity has dragged me from vulnerability management to threat detection.
+How will the evolving cybersecurity landscape affect our current and future thinking?
+Please feel free to review my work.
+If you have any questions, you can reach me on <a href="https://www.linkedin.com/in/christian-anderson-socanalyst/">LinkedIn</a>.

 ## ⚠️ Vulnerability Management Projects